Find Trade Colleges

 Education Levels of Other Precision Production Majors

-In 2020-2021, 54 associate degrees were awarded to other precision production majors.
+During the 2021-2022 academic year, 42 students earned their associate degree in other precision production.
 This makes it the 154th most popular associate degree program in the country.

 The following table shows the number of diplomas awarded in other precision production at each degree level.